Lake Flato Architects: Awards

 Lake Flato has received over 300 design awards.
 Most notably, the firm was awarded the Architecture Firm of the Year Award from the American Institute of Architects in 2004.
 In 2013, the firm received the Global Award for Sustainable Architecture, and in 2014, Lake Flato was inducted into the Interior Design Magazine Hall of Fame.
 The firm placed first in Architect Magazine’s 2019 Top 50 — an annual ranking of the best U.S. firms — and was named one of the Ten Most Innovative Architecture Firms in the World by Fast Company.

+In 2024, Lake Flato's founders won the American Institute of Architects's 2024 Gold Medal award, an award reserved for individuals who make a lasting impression on the design industry.